NativeScript/firebase/packages/firebase-firestore/README.md

   .then(...);
 ```

-To learn more about all of the querying capabilities Cloud Firestore has to offer, view the [Firebase documentation](https://firebase.google.com/docs/firestore/query-data/queries).
+To learn more about all of the querying capabilities Cloud Firestore has to offer, see [Perform simple and compound queries in Cloud Firestore](https://firebase.google.com/docs/firestore/query-data/queries).

-### Limiting
+#### Limiting data

-To limit the number of documents returned from a query, use the limit method on a collection reference:
+To limit the number of documents returned from a query, use the `limit` method on a collection reference:

 ```ts
 import { firebase } from '@nativescript/firebase-core';